DevOps is based on 4 principles:

 openstackID = "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx"

-Your Kubernetes cluster have not been deployed and is running inside a private network.
+Your Kubernetes cluster has now been deployed and is running inside a private network.

 To connect into it, retrieve the kubeconfig file locally: